Listing Your Home? Get the Ultimate Checklist & Q&A

-There is a reason why when Sean and Blanca sell a home, we're getting 99.4% of the list price over the past 2 years!
+There is a reason why when Sean and Blanca sell a home, they're selling for over 100% of the list price over the past 2 years!
 Our sellers are well prepared and it makes a huge difference.
 It's a team effort!

-Here is a checklist and action-list to help you get ready for listing your home.
+Here is a checklist/action-list to help you get ready for listing your home.

-Please save or print it as a reference moving forward.
+Please save or print this as a reference moving forward.

 Example of the Market Report

-Their designer will visit your home (either virtually or in person) and get some ideas going.
+Sean and Blanca have an amazing designer that will visit your home (either virtually or in-person) and get some ideas going.
 This service is included for free for our clients who list and sell with Sean and Blanca!

-3. Does your city require a Point of sale Inspection? #Homework
+Does your city require a Truth in Housing / Point of sale Inspection?

 >>Click on your city to be routed to the inspection page.